-No clinical trials or observational studies were designed to compare the efficacy of long-acting opioids for different races, age groups, or genders.
+No clinical trials or observational studies were designed to compare the efficacy of longacting opioids for different races, age groups, or genders.
 Race was rarely reported in the trials; when it was reported the overwhelming majority of patients were white.
-Women were well-represented in the trials (slightly over 50%).
-The average age of included patients was 55 years, and one study49 evaluated patients with an average age of 70 years.
-Two trials^{11, 38} performed very limited subgroup analysis on older patients; neither trial was a direct comparison of one long-acting opioid versus another and provide little information regarding differential efficacy or adverse events within the class of long-acting opioids.
+Women were wellrepresented in the trials (slightly over 50%).
+The average age of included patients was in the mid-50's, though one study56 evaluated patients with an average age of 70 years.
+Two trials^{11, 45} performed very limited subgroup analysis on older patients; neither trial was a direct comparison of one long-acting opioid versus another and provide little information regarding differential efficacy or adverse events within the class of long-acting opioids.
+One fair-quality retrospective cohort study found that the risk of constipation associated with long-acting oxycodone compared to transdermal fentanyl was higher in patients older than 65 years (adjusted odds ratio 7.33, 95% CI 1.98-27.13) than in all patients included in the study (adjusted odds ratio 2.55, 95% CI 1.33-4.89).30 Because of marked differences observed in demographics, underlying conditions, dose of fentanyl, and other important potential confounders between persons receiving transdermal fentanyl and long-acting oxycodone observed, firm conclusions from this subgroup analysis are not possible.

 Several specific types of chronic non-cancer pain patients were studied in some of the reviewed trials.
-These categories included back pain, ^{37, 39-41, 43} osteoarthritis, ^{11, 38, 42, 48} phantom limb pain, 46 neuropathic pain, 45 and post-herpetic neuralgia.
-49 None of these trials are direct comparisons of one long-acting opioid with another.
-All were rated fair-quality for general methodology and poor- or fair-quality for adverse event assessment (trial quality reviewed in previous sections of this report).
+These categories included back pain,^{44, 46-48, 50} osteoarthritis, ^{11, 45, 49, 55} phantom limb pain,53 and neuropathic pain.^{21, 27-29, 52, 56} None of these trials are direct comparisons of one long-acting opioid with another.
+Only one trial was rated good-quality for assessment of clinical efficacy,21 and all were rated and poor- or fair-quality for adverse event assessment (trial quality reviewed in previous sections of this report).
 Subgroups of trials for specific types of pain have the same problems with heterogeneity in interventions, outcomes assessed, and findings that were encountered in examining general efficacy and adverse events.
 They are further limited by the smaller number of available trials for each type of pain.
 These trials provide insufficient indirect evidence that one long-acting opioid is superior to any other in any subpopulation of patients with chronic pain.